- Open Access

 Bioluminescence imaging of spermatozoa exposed to BRET-QD

-[26, 27].
+The lack of a significant difference between labeled-groups (1 nM and 5 nM) prompted us to evaluate the rate of light decay after addition of coelenterazine.
+We found a significant decrease of BRET signal overtime that reached approximately 50% within 10 min after the addition of coelenterazine (Figure4).
+This rapid falloff of BRET intensity was also reported in previous studies[26, 27].
 In our conditions, imaging was usually performed around 5 min of coelenterazine supplementation and, although high levels of signal were still detectable, approximately 30% of the initial signal was already lost at this time point; and variations in incubation periods among replicates may explain the lack of statistical differences between labeled-spermatozoa groups (1 nM and 5 nM) as shown in Figure3B.

 Altogether, our data indicate that large amounts of BRET-QD can interact with living mammalian spermatozoa, which is of great interest for in vivo imaging.
-Nonetheless, the ability of these nano-sized particles to enter cells may cause unexpected toxicities which have already been reported in somatic cells
+Nonetheless, the ability of these nano-sized particles to enter cells may cause unexpected toxicities which have already been reported in somatic cells[28, 29].

 Assessment of BRET-QD internalization on sperm viability and fertilizing potential

 As a first step to assess the potential toxicity of BRET-QD, we evaluated the motility, viability and fertilizing potential of spermatozoa after incubation (30 min) with BRET-QD.